 Within the following sections, Decimal and Error are treated as though they are declared types, even though VBA does not define a Decimal or Error declared type (data values of these value types may be represented only within a declared type of Variant).
-The semantics defined in this section for conversions to Decimal and Error are used by the definition of CDec (section 6.1.2.3.1.14), respectively.
+The semantics defined in this section for conversions to Decimal and Error are used by the definition of CDec (section 6.1.2.3.1.6) and CvErr (section 6.1.2.3.1.14), respectively.